upmcplanetracker/valant-bill-splitter/README.md

 Valant EHR PDF Bill Splitter
 ============================
-Splits a single combined-patient billing PDF exported from Valant EHR into individual, patient-named billing PDFs.
+Splits a single or multiple combined-patient billing PDF exported from Valant EHR into individual bills named by patient.
 * * *

 Features